A credit builder card is specifically designed to help you build your credit score if you have bad or no credit history.

 Credit builder cards tend to have lower credit limits than other credit cards and charge higher interest rates.

-Unlike regular credit cards, if you have a poor, little or no credit rating, you’re likely to be accepted for a credit builder card.
+Unlike regular credit cards, if you have a poor, little or no credit rating, you’re still likely to be accepted for a credit builder card.

 Closing your credit card accounts means you may lose out on building up your credit rating.

-Closing a credit card can impact your credit utilisation ratio.
+Closing a credit card can also impact your credit utilisation ratio.
 Credit utilisation measures how much of your total available credit is being used.
 The more credit you use, the worse the impact on your credit score.

 An example of how closing a card with a zero balance could impact you: